adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

 ### Simple description of use
 Using the toolchain without modification requires a few steps:

-1. This repository is made an external repository of the local repository.
+1. This repository is registered as an external repository of the local repository.
 For example, `local_repository` may be used if this repository was cloned locally.
 2. The execution platforms and toolchain are registered in the local `WORKSPACE` file as follows (assuming that the external repository is accessed with `@simple_bazel_cpp_toolchain`):